The Role of Feature Interactions in Graph-based Tabular Deep Learning: Evaluating feature interactions in GTDL

-To demonstrate the effect of using synthetic datasets, quantify the accuracy of the learned graph structure, and how the models perform when the graph is pruned to its true edges, we evaluate existing \gtdl methods with a standard deep learning experiment.
-All code and models publicly available.\footnote{\url{https://anonymous.4open.science/r/gtdl_position-EC71}} We tune the hyperparameters of the model and the learning rate, use cross validation, optimize the \gls{mse} with Adam \citep{kingmaAdamMethodStochastic2017}.
-Further details on the splitting, training, evaluation and \hparam tuning and cross validations can be found in \cref{sec:exp_details}.
+We conduct a standard deep learning experiment to evaluate existing \gtdl methods.
+That is, we optimize the prediction of the target feature $y$ given the input features $x$.
+This is done with the default \gtdl setting of a fully connected graph, and with the pruned setting where the feature interactions are limited to the true edges only.
+We tune the hyperparameters of the model and the learning rate, we use cross validation, and optimize the \gls{mse} with Adam \citep{kingmaAdamMethodStochastic2017}.
+Further details on the splitting, training, evaluation, and \hparam tuning and cross validations can be found in \cref{sec:exp_details}.
+The code is publicly available.\footnote{\url{https://github.com/elidub/gtdl_fi}}

+We report the quality of the learned graph structure (\cref{sec:eval}) only for the fully connected setting, as the pruned setting trivially has perfect graph quality.
+The pruned graph only contains the true edges, so the learned graph structure is equal to the true graph structure.
+For the predictive performance, we use the \rscore to compare the regression models.
 To average over the datasets, we use the \textit{normalized} \rscore.
+This normalization is introduced by \citet{wistubaLearningHyperparameterOptimization2015} and used by \citet{feurerAutoSklearn20Handsfree2022, grinsztajnWhyTreebasedModels2022} for instance.
 Per dataset, the \rscore is normalized between zero and one, using the worst-performing and the best-performing model on that dataset as the lower and upper bound, respectively.
-This normalization is introduced by \citep{wistubaLearningHyperparameterOptimization2015} and used by \citep{feurerAutoSklearn20Handsfree2022, grinsztajnWhyTreebasedModels2022}.